Skip to content

 Rudy’s also has a Facebook Messenger button for a quick chat.

-Note: Facebook Messenger (don’t we all use it?) is a great way to let users get in touch with you.
+Note: Facebook Messenger (don’t we all use it?) is a great way for users to contact you.

 14. Volta